Call Larisa Ivanovna: Code-Switching Fools Multilingual NLU Models: Experimental results

 \subsubsection{Joint intent classification and slot labelling}

 We have achieved strong performance for the problem of classifying intents and filling in slots.
 On the test sample, full models showed an average of 97\% correct answers for intents, and zero-shot ones, on average, 85\%.
 Full models showed 0.93 f1-score for slots, zero-shot 0.68.
 Full models showed 79\% of completely correctly classified sentences and zero-shot ones - about 26\%.
 This shows that zero-shot learning is not capable of competing with full learning in this particular task.
-In the graph~\ref{fig:figure100}, you can see the comparison between models and languages by Intent accuracy metric.
-Results are depicted in figures \ref{subsec:graphs} and detailed tables \ref{subsec:tables} in the appendices.
+In the Fig~\ref{fig:figure100}, you can see the comparison between models and languages by Intent accuracy metric.
+The additional results are provided in the project's repository.